ratsprotocol/rats-protocol-website/src/article/en/add-map-relay-chain.md

 * Log in to your [Bitget Wallet](https://web3.Bitget.com/en) on mobile or PC.
 * Click the network you’re on and go to the network selection page.
 * Click “Add a network” button
-* Search “MAP Protocol” and click the “+” sign to add the MAP Protocol network.
+* Search “RATS Protocol” and click the “+” sign to add the RATS Protocol network.
-* Check if you can switch to the MAP Protocol network.
+* Check if you can switch to the RATS Protocol network.

-# **Add MAP**
+# **Add RATS**

-MAP is available on Ethereum, BNB Smart Chain, and Polygon.
-You can follow the guide below to add MAP to your Metamask, TOken Pocket, and Particle wallet.
+RATS is available on Ethereum, BNB Smart Chain, and Polygon.
+You can follow the guide below to add RATS to your Metamask, Token Pocket, and Particle wallet.

 ## **On Metamask**